Scottish Highlands - Historic Properties

 Heritage Highlight: Built atop a 12th-century castle motte

 The Bridge of Oich is an innovative suspension bridge across the River Oich built in 1854 by James Dredge.
-Dredge's design broke new ground in bridge architecture, incorporating a unique double cantilever chain support system anchored by huge granite pylons on either shore.
+Dredge's design broke new ground in bridge architecture, incorporating a unique double cantilever chain support system balanced upon huge granite pylons on either shore.

 Aberchalder, Highlands and Islands, Scotland